 Importing and Exporting Databases with Drush

 A few weeks ago, I was pulled into a Non-Drupal project.
 As I was configuring the site to run on my local computer, I realized that I have been taking advantage of Drupal and Drush.
-I forgot how easy it was to import and export MYSQL databases.
+I forgot how easy it was to import and export MYSQL databases for Drupal web development.
 If you're a Drupal developer and are not using drush to import and export your databases, you should.
 It will save you time, and it's easy.

 How To Configure Settings.php